Public Relations: Why it’s kind of a big deal

 2) Not aligning with your brand or voice

 A lot of business owners report feeling misunderstood when dealing with marketing agencies.
 They don’t often take the time to get know you, or understand your values.
 There are some questions we need to ask ourselves in order to discover our authentic voice.
 What is my mission?
 What are my values?
 Who is my audience?
 What inspired me to start this particular business?

-It’s really important that the messages you send out to the public are aligned with you story and what you’re all about – otherwise your voice wont be heard by the people who ‘speak your language.’
+It’s really important that the messages you send out to the public are aligned with your story and what you’re all about – otherwise, your voice won’t be heard by the people who ‘speak your language.’